isomerpages/nea-cfhp/pages/faq.md

 **13. I have completed my purchase without redeeming the e-Voucher, can I get reimbursed directly from NEA or PUB?**

-Neither NEA nor PUB can reimburse members of the public directly.
-Only participating merchants can redeem/accept the e-Vouchers and the use of the e-Voucher is still subject to the retailer’s own terms and conditions.
-You may check with your retailer if they can accommodate any request to redeem the e-Vouchers retrospectively.
+Only participating merchants can redeem/accept the e-Vouchers and the use of the e-Voucher is also subject to the retailer’s own terms and conditions.
+You may check with your retailer if they can accommodate any request to redeem the e-Vouchers.

 ### Further Assistance